Who was Charlie Waller?

 The Charlie Waller Memorial Trust will endeavour to take reasonable steps to ensure that the content of this website is accurate and up to date but accepts no liability for any failure, whether negligent or otherwise, to do this.

 This website may link you to other websites on the internet.
 The Charlie Waller Memorial Trust cannot take responsibility for information found on third-party websites outside its control.
 While the Charlie Waller Memorial Trust attempts to provide links only to third-party websites that are considered appropriate, please understand that the content on these third-party websites is subject to change without notice to the Charlie Waller Memorial Trust.
-We therefore cannot be responsible for, and accept no liability for, the content of any third-party website.
+We therefore cannot be responsible or accept no liability for the content of any third-party website.

 The Charlie Waller Memorial Trust Ltd hereby authorises you to copy materials published by it on this website for non-commercial use only, provided any copy of these materials which you make shall retain all copyright and other proprietary notices and any disclaimer contained thereon and on this website.